tamucc-comp-bio/classroom_repo_2024/lectures/lecture04.md

 By following these tips, you'll be able to use ChatGPT more effectively, developing both your technical and problem-solving skills!

+15. **Use Examples to Clarify**
+    When asking for help with coding or data manipulation, providing a small, clear example dataset or code snippet can help ChatGPT give more accurate responses.

+16. **Ask for Alternative Solutions**
+    There are often multiple ways to solve a problem.
+Ask ChatGPT for alternative solutions to compare performance, readability, or simplicity.

+17. **Use ChatGPT to Help Document Code**
+    After writing code, ask ChatGPT to help generate comments or documentation for your scripts.
+This can improve the clarity of your code for both yourself and others.

+18. **Understand the Limitations of ChatGPT**
+    ChatGPT doesn't have live access to the internet and is trained on data up until a certain point.
+It may not have the latest updates on libraries or tools.
+Always verify responses, especially for new or cutting-edge technologies.

+19. **Be Specific with Formatting Requests**
+    When requesting code, markdown, or other formatting (e.g., tables, lists), be explicit about how you'd like ChatGPT to present the information.

+20. **Break Complex Problems into Smaller Pieces**
+    For more complicated problems or multi-step workflows, break the task down and ask ChatGPT to help with individual parts.
+This ensures better focus and less chance of overwhelming the model (or yourself).

+21. **Ask for Error Handling**
+    When writing scripts or code, request that ChatGPT includes error handling or edge case considerations to make your code more robust.

+22. **Use ChatGPT to Learn New Skills**
+    Beyond problem-solving, ChatGPT can also be used as a tutor.
+Ask it to explain key concepts, walk you through examples, or provide suggestions for further learning on specific topics.

+23. **Cross-check with External Resources**
+    While ChatGPT can give helpful guidance, it's important to cross-check its responses with external documentation, especially when working in critical or unfamiliar areas.

 </p>
 </details>